nitintf/navi/README.md

 ## Installation

-You can install Navi using the `go get` command:
+You can install Navi using the `go install` command:

 ```shell
 go install github.com/nitintf/navi